MoAlyousef/floui/README.md

 - Adding images has to be in the project's resource file.
     - In Android Studio: Resource Manager, Import Drawables.
 This will add the file to res/drawable.
 The file can be accessed directly ImageView("MyImage.jpg").
     - In XCode: You can simply drag images into Assets.xcassets, then the image can be accessed directly ImageView("MyImage.jpg").
 - Using the WebView widget on iOS requires adding WebKit.framework under General > Frameworks, Libraries and Embedded Content.
+It also requires defining FLOUI_IOS_WEBVIEW.
 Also on ios and android, it requires a file url starting with `file:///`.
 The location of the file can be passed to WebView::load_url().
 On iOS it requires adding the html/css/js files to your project using add File > Add Files ... (and accepting the prompt to copy the files).
 On Android, it requires adding the files to an Android asset folder: File > New > Folder > Assets folder.
 - Widgets are not thread-safe.

 ## Todo